So you want to know “What is VPS hosting”? Well, before we dive in, let’s first understand “what is a VPS?”

 Does this mean VPS hosting is “shared”?
 No. With a VPS, you are not sharing resources with other users on the same server.

 You can host multiple websites on a VPS with little to no sacrifice in speed and performance.
-This is ideal for managing a variety of sites, or even providing your own hosting service as a reseller.
+This is ideal for managing a variety of sites, or even providing your own hosting service as a web hosting reseller.